The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

-Your U.S. Department of Education PIN is your electronic signature.
+Your U.S. Department of Education Federal Student Aid Identification (FSA ID) account will be used as your electronic signature.
 It allows you to electronically sign your Free Application for Federal Student Aid (FAFSA), check its status online, and access your account information.
-Getting your PIN is the first necessary step to apply for financial aid.
+Getting your FSA ID is the first necessary step to apply for financial aid.

-Go to the Department of Education PIN Registration website and click "Apply for a PIN."
+Go to the Department of Education FSA ID Registration website and click "Create an FSA ID."
 Simply complete the application and submit it.
-You can choose to instantly view your PIN online, receive an email with your PIN, or have your PIN sent by mail within 7 to 10 days.
+You can choose to instantly view your FSA ID online, receive an email with your FSA ID information, or have your FSA ID information sent by mail within 7 to 10 days.
 Once you receive it, use it to sign your application and keep it in a secure place.
-Do not share your PIN with anyone.
+Only you can create your FSA ID using your personal information.
+Do not share your FSA ID with anyone.

-Once you have your PIN, go to the FAFSA website to fill out your Free Application for Federal Student Aid (FAFSA).
+Once you have your FSA ID, go to the FAFSA website to fill out your Free Application for Federal Student Aid (FAFSA).